-The SolarWinds Backup team is happy to announce that we’ve just added support for three new versions of MySQL on Windows and Linux:
+The SolarWinds Backup team is happy to announce that we’ve just added support for three new versions of MySQL on Windows and Linux in the standalone edition of SolarWinds Backup 19.6:

 • MySQL 5.6